 LA Catholic Morning Radio Interview Archives

 To Vaccinate or Not to Vaccinate.
 In today's show Father Tad addresses the idea of vaccinations broadly, including risks and benefits, and then discusses the new Covid-19 vaccines.
 He stresses the importance of proper clinical trials before vaccines are made available to the public to verify their safety.
-Those with allergies suppressed immune systems are among those who may have strong medical grounds to decline certain vaccinations.
-Concerns around the testing of the Pfizer and Moderna COVID-19 vaccines and how they were developed and the extent of their involvement with abortion-derived cell lines are also discussed.
+Those with allergies or suppressed immune systems are among those who may have strong medical grounds to decline certain vaccinations.
+Concerns around the testing of the Pfizer and Moderna COVID-19 vaccines and how they were developed, including the extent of their involvement with abortion-derived cell lines are also discussed.

 Broadcast Date: November 25, 2020

 Assuring the Dignity of the Dying Process.
 Father Tad and the hosts review the Vatican's 2020 statement on Euthanasia “Samaritanus bonus” from the Congregation for the Doctrine of the Faith, which deals with the care of persons in the critical and terminal phases of life.
 They discuss how euthanasia offers a false answer, while the real answer involves responsibly and generously caring for the sick until life’s natural conclusion, providing proper pain management/palliative care, and carefully choosing ordinary means while not hesitating to decline heroics, as well as providing strong spiritual support to the infirm.